When Is Rent Due When You First Move In?

 Security Deposit

 Security deposit is usually paid at the beginning of the lease together with the first month’s rent.
 This deposit is primarily equivalent to one month’s rent unless the lease states otherwise.
-But, when using a broker, you might be required to pay another month’s rent as their fees.
+But, when using a broker, you might be required to pay another month’s rent as their fee.
 In most cases, one gets a refund of the total amount during moving out if there are no damages in the property or the apartment is in the condition that the tenant found it.

 In other cases, a tenant may be asked to pay a smaller non-refundable amount as a security deposit.
 This fee is used to fix any damages that may occur during your tenure instead of you being asked to repair them before you can move out.